ARCHIVED – Short-term Canadian Natural Gas Deliverability 2015-2017 - Energy Market Assessment

 Higher Price Case

-The Higher Price Case includes an expectation of some market recovery for Canadian natural gas due to stronger economic growth and less displacement of Canadian gas by U.S. gas supplies.
-Power generators continue to prefer natural gas over coal in specific markets despite rising natural gas prices, potentially to meet stricter environmental regulations or to better match variations in the electricity demand profile.
+The Higher Price Case includes a larger recovery for Canadian natural gas deliverability due to higher gas demand and less displacement of Canadian gas by U.S. supplies.
+Despite rising natural gas prices, power generators prefer natural gas over coal in specific markets, potentially to meet stricter environmental regulations or to better match variations in the electricity demand profile.
+Canadian producers are able to obtain capital more easily while continuing to focus drilling efforts on highly productive prospects.
+Moreover, a FID is assumed to be announced in 2016 for a LNG project on the West Coast of Canada, which adds additional drilling to prove reserves.
+Finally, harsher weather conditions could provide additional demand.
 This results in a closer balance between deliverability and demand before the end of the projection period.
-As natural gas prices rise, there will be a continued increase in activity in liquids-rich plays, as well as additional activity targeting dry gas.

 Table 3.3 - Higher Price Case Summary and Results

 |Gas Intent Drill Days||Gas Intent Wells||Average Deliverability|